 I intend to engage in qualitative research that utilizes surveys.
-I also intend to capture the stories of these women's narratives.
+I also intend to capture the stories of these women's narratives via interviews.
 Having been recently introduced to the methodology of narrative inquiry, I intend to further investigate this approach.

-The focus of my capstone will be significant for these partners as it will identify gaps and opportunities to further support women, their leadership development, and their economic independence.
-I further anticipate that this information will not only spur further programming, research and community activism by these groups independently in support of women, but will allow for further purposeful collaboration amongst these potential partners.
+The focus of my capstone will be significant for these partners as it may potentially identify gaps and opportunities to further support women, their leadership development, and their economic independence.
+I further anticipate that this information will not only spur further programming, research and community activism opportunities by these groups independently in support of women, but will allow for further purposeful collaboration amongst these potential partners.

 In The change process: Why change?
 (2009) Beckhard and Harris ask the reader to address the fundamental condition that one is witnessing and ask why there is a need for change (p.
 689).

 In McKinsey's report on Advancing Women's Equality in Canada (2017) the authors state that by addressing the issue of advancing women's equality,